-He is currently collaborating with the University of Pisa (Italy) investigating the reporting of floods in Italy and Australia.
+Ass.
+Prof. Sciulli values international collaborations to inform his research and is currently collaborating with the University of Pisa (Italy) and Metropolitan State University (Denver, USA) investigating sustainability accounting and the role of accounting following extreme weather events.
 He has presented his research findings at many conferences both in Australia and internationally.

-Sciulli, N. (2018) Weathering the storm: Accountability implications for flood relief and recovery from a local government perspective, Financial Accountability & Management, Vol. 34, No. 1, pp. 30-44.
+Sciulli, N. (2018) Weathering the storm.
+Accountability implications for flood relief and recovery from a local government perspective.
+Financial Accountability & Management.
+34 (1), 30-44.

 Adhariani, D., Sciulli, N. and Clift, B. (2017) Financial Management and Corporate Governance from the Feminist Ethics of Care Perspective, Palgrave Macmillan, Springer International Publishing